The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration.

 I hadn’t yet learned to write.

 M was a smart, slightly-bowlegged, half-Cuban dancer of 19 on the night I went walking on Pariser Strasse and my face and hands were still sticky and warm with her; my nerve-endings twanged to her song.
 We weren’t friends or lovers or strangers and it was great.
-She was leaving for India in a few days and I was leaving for the USA at the beginning of September.We fucked like it was the end of Berlin.
+She was leaving for India in a few days and I was leaving for the USA at the beginning of September.We fucked like it was the end of everything.

 I had accomplished exactly nothing in Berlin.